-Many a times we are either too anxious or rather casual about an oral condition affecting our mouth.
+Many a times we are either too anxious or rather casual about an oral condition or oral conditions affecting our mouth.
 The question arises as to whether every symptom deserves a visit to the dentist.
 Should we be alarmed when we get an ulcer in the mouth?
 Understanding some of the conditions that may afflict our mouth is a good way to take an informed decision about meeting your dentist.

 1. Bad breath: